 If you need an address to plug in the GPS, use this S Las Vegas Blvd Sloan, NV 89054.
 Seven Magic Mountains are about 10 miles outside of Las Vegas.

 This is the perfect free spot in Las Vegas for epic vacation photos and Instagram shots!

 There are often many visitors during the day.
 It may be hard to catch a photo opportunity without someone else in the background, but if you are patient, you might get lucky and grab the perfect shot.

-Educational opportunities for this attraction.
+Educational opportunities for this free attraction.

 While visiting, there is a Guide you can access through your cell phone by calling 702.381.5182 and following the prompts to learn about the artist, the artwork, and other land art in Southern Nevada.
 You can also find a video that explains how the Mountains were built and various STEAM (science, technology, engineering, arts, and mathematics) lessons available HERE.
 These would be great resources for homeschooling families and any parent who wishes to enrich the vacation.

 If you are in the Vegas area and want to get off the Strip and see something unique.
 Head out of town to see the magic that awaits you in the Las Vegas desert.
 We believe this was the best attraction we found that was FREE in Las Vegas.

 - Can You Bring an Inhaler on a Plane?
 Important Tips - February 5, 2024

 - How Can I Hide Money From My Husband Before Our Divorce? - January 21, 2024